coolcarly/coolcarly.github.io/docs/life/trips/trips-illawarra.md

 ### 23.5.23: A trip to  Stanwell Park & Helensburg
 *Highlight:* Gelatoman Icecreamery.

-On this day, I was a little hungover from [[Paul's surprise wedding]].
+On this day, I was a little hungover from [Paul's surprise wedding](/life/events/2023/paul-surprise-wedding).
 After breakfast, we went for a walk and then decided to head to Helensburg to try gelato from a highly reviewed gelatoshop, Gelatoman.

 On the way, we stopped at Bald Hill in Stanwell Park.
 Here, we had a coffee (which was expensive, but alright) and then watched the paragliders for about 30-40 minutes while we drank our coffee on the hill. ![Bald hill](imgs/bald-hill.png)